octobercms/docs/cms-components.md

 <a name="aliases" class="anchor" href="#aliases"></a>
 ## Components aliases

-If there are two plugins which register components with a same name, you can attach a component by using its fully qualified class name and assigning it an *alias*:
+If there are two plugins that register components with the same name, you can attach a component by using its fully qualified class name and assigning it an *alias*:

     [October\Demo\Components\Todo demoTodoAlias]
     maxItems = 20